KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 > To become a temple
 > is to let the divine dwell in you.

-The Maker is often also Mystic or Warrior,
+The Maker may also move as Mystic or Warrior,
 expressing different functions
 of the same pattern.